mdn/content/files/en-us/web/html/element/input/file/index.md

 ### accept

 The [`accept`](/en-US/docs/Web/HTML/Attributes/accept) attribute value is a string that defines the file types the file input should accept.
-This string is a comma-separated list of **{{anch("Unique file type specifiers", "unique file type specifiers")}}**.
+This string is a comma-separated list of **[unique file type specifiers](#unique_file_type_specifiers)**.
 Because a given file type may be identified in more than one manner, it's useful to provide a thorough set of type specifiers when you need files of a given format.

 For instance, there are a number of ways Microsoft Word files can be identified, so a site that accepts Word files might use an `<input>` like this: